CodeOtter/goldmansachs/README.md

 # Gold Mansa Ch(aracter)s

-Converts an characters into yellow/gold N'ko, a modern unifier of the Manding langauges spoken by mansas throughout medieval North Africa.
+Converts an characters into yellow/gold N'ko, a modern unifier of the Manding languages spoken by mansas throughout medieval North Africa.

 ```
 npm install goldmansachs